Quartef12345/Quartef12345/README.md

 Him im Quartef12345
-im a young still in learnig teenager tha is really intrested in programming and technical skills, science and phisics are also on my field of intresting
+im a young still in learnig teenager that is really intrested in programming and technical skills, science and phisics are also on my field of intresting
 <p>I have been learning C# but recenlty ive been learnig Logical Redstone(its more impressive than you think) so i actually got quite a bit of knowledge on logical thingis
 and computer science